 The Residency Program Training Committee (RPTC) was established in the 1970s and is responsible for review of the curriculum and for development of new training initiatives.
 The committee’s structure, shown in the figure, aligns residents and faculty members with the main educational elements of the residency program curriculum.
 The RPTC Executive Committee oversees and integrates the work of five standing Committees for Inpatient Care, Subspecialty Experiences, Intensive Care, Ambulatory Experiences, and the Individualized Curriculum.
 On all committees of the RPTC, there are faculty representatives from each institution, but residents elected from each class constitute the majority of the committee members.
 The fact that residents in the Boston Combined Residency Program (BCRP) are primarily responsible for directing their own program and deciding critical details is one of the strengths of the program.

-Based on new 2013 ACGME Program Requirements for Graduate Medical Education in Pediatrics the RPTC and its standing Committees redesigned the residency program curriculum while maintaining compliance with new program requirements.
-Our aim was to create an innovative curriculum that provided rigorous pediatric training, met curricular needs, and provided flexibility for professional development.
-We believe the new BCRP curriculum reflects the mission, vision, and values of our program and enhances the academic focus of residents, a focus that sets us apart as a pediatric residency program nationally.
+Each year we do a self-study retreat to determine the overall aims and specific curricular objectives for the year in order to direct the RPTC subcommittees annual efforts and create an innovative curriculum that provides rigorous pediatric training, meets curricular needs, and provides flexibility for professional development.
+We believe the BCRP curriculum reflects the mission, vision, and values of our program and enhances the academic focus of residents, a focus that sets us apart as a pediatric residency program nationally.

 BCRP Administration and Operations